 Conclusion

-Investing time in database optimization is a wise decision for you in order to sustain a great website performance and stay competitive in your business field.
+Investing time in database optimization is a wise decision to sustain great website performance and stay competitive in your business field.
 By addressing database-related issues proactively and following best practices, you can ensure a smoother user experience and a successful online presence.

 Why is my WordPress database so large?